Jitesh-Raghav/Jitesh-Raghav/README.md

-*Passionate learner and a part time developer*
+*Passionately curious learner and part-time developer building things on the internet.*